Carcasona05/ARGUS/GUIDE_SANOY.md

 Clear Filter Button: A button to reset all applied filters.
 It clears any selections made under the "Viewing" filter section.

-- Report Listings (Main Content Area)

-Each report listing is displayed as a card-style layout with the following elements:
-Location Icon & Crime Type:
-Location Icon (Pin Icon): A small icon that signifies the location of the incident.
-It’s located next to the crime type.
-Crime Type (e.g., Robbery): The type of the crime is displayed in bold text.
-In the example, "Robbery" is shown.

-Location & Description:
-Location: The address or location of the crime, shown after the crime type.
-Example: "Langtad Str…".
-Description: A brief description of the incident, giving more context.
-In this example, it reads: "Victim got hold up for wallet and phone."

-Time of Report:
-Time Ago (e.g., 30 mins ago): The report displays how long ago the incident occurred, indicating how fresh or relevant the report is.
-Example: "30 mins ago."

-- Status & Interactions

-Each report card includes status indicators, as well as interactive elements like reactions:
-Status:
-In Review: Displayed in a pinkish label.
-Indicates that the report is under review.
-Verified: Displayed in a green label.
-Indicates that the report has been verified.

-Like/Dislike Button:
-Reactions: Beneath the description and time, users can interact with the report through likes (represented as a thumbs-up icon) or other types of reactions.
-Each report shows the number of reactions (e.g., 12).

--.
-Design/Styling Details:
-Card Layout: Each report is encapsulated in a card with clear borders and distinct background colors based on status (e.g., pink for "In Review", green for "Verified").
-Spacing and Margins: Each element (e.g., location icon, description, status, reactions) is spaced well to maintain readability and visual balance.
-Buttons: Buttons like the “Clear Filter” and “New Report” are clearly distinguishable, with adequate padding and colors that make them easy to spot.

 8. # User Tips